create3000/x_ite/docs/_posts/components/Text/Text.md

 Text is a 2D (flat) geometry node that can contain multiple lines of string values.
 Layout and styling is controlled by a contained FontStyle node.

-The Text node belongs to the **Text** component and its default container field is *geometry.* It is available since VRML 2.0 and from X3D version 3.0 or higher.
+The Text node belongs to the **Text** component level **1** and its default container field is *geometry.* It is available since VRML 2.0 and from X3D version 3.0 or higher.

 ## Hierarchy